The Seven-Ups: Filming locations

 Filming locations include Manhattan, Brooklyn, New Jersey, Westchester County, and the Bronx.

 Festa's abduction takes place in Brooklyn, across from the old courthouse on Court and Montague Streets near Cadman Plaza.
 Buddy makes his rounds in and around Arthur Avenue and the Arthur Avenue Retail Market in the Bronx.

-Vito pays off Moon at the New York Botanical Garden.
+Moon pays off Vito at the New York Botanical Garden.
 Buddy and Vito meet at the track field between De Witt Clinton High School and Bronx High School of Science, and object to the new Tracey Towers housing project looming in the background.
 Kalish's house is at W. 246th Street and Fieldston Road in Riverdale.

 The funeral-home sequence where Ansel is abducted was filmed at the side entrance to Lucia Brothers Funeral Home on the corner of E. 184th and Hoffman Streets.
 Buddy and his partner are staking out the funeral home from an upstairs apartment across the street, in a building located at 2324 Hoffman Street.
 In the background, one can see the elevated IRT Third Avenue Line of the New York City Subway, which was dismantled shortly after this movie was filmed.
 Aside from the Third Avenue Line and the fact that the one-way vehicle traffic on Hoffman Street has since been reversed, the locations remain today for the most part as they did in the movie.
 The funeral procession then rides on Pelham Parkway.

 The climactic shootout scene at the end of the movie was filmed in areas just outside Co-op City's Section Five, at what today is Erskine Place, between De Reimer and Palmer Avenues.

-Chase scene
+Car chase

-Similar than the two films in Bullitt and The French Connection, Philip D'Antoni again used stunt coordinator and driver Bill Hickman (who also has a small role in the film) to help create the chase sequence for this film.
+Similar to Bullitt and The French Connection, Philip D'Antoni again used stunt coordinator and driver Bill Hickman (who also has a small role in the film) to help create the chase sequence for this film.
 Filmed in and around Upper Manhattan, New York City, the sequence was edited by Gerald B. Greenberg (credited as Jerry Greenberg), who also has an associate producer credit on this film and who won an Academy Award for his editing work on The French Connection.

 In the chase sequence, which occurs near the middle of the film, Hickman's car is being chased by Scheider.
 The chase itself borrows heavily from the Bullitt chase, with the two cars bouncing down the gradients of uptown New York (like the cars on San Francisco's steep hills in the earlier film) with Hickman's 1973 Pontiac Grand Ville sedan pursued by Scheider's 1973 Pontiac Ventura coupe.
 While Scheider did some of his own driving, most of it was done by Hollywood stunt man Jerry Summers.